-15. Never look first to a book, a plan, or a person to fix a problem in your marriage.
+15. Never look first to a self-help book, a plan, or a person to fix a problem in your marriage.
 Instead go to God’s Word and believe and act on the things that He says.
 “He will lead me to any resources I need,” one woman said.
 “God has already given us everything we need for life and godliness (2 Peter 1:3) but we have to live according to the promises and expect Him to show up for us.”

 The Bible paraphrase The Message, says in 1 Corinthians 13, “Love never gives up … isn’t always ‘me first,’ … doesn’t keep score of the sins of others … trusts God always, always looks for the best.”